Vruddhi18/Time-Series-Transformer/README.md

     [Parallel(n_jobs=2)]: Done   2 out of   2 | elapsed:    3.6s finished

-To further support the category, there are two functions to deal with different time length data: pad_different_category_time and remove_different_category_time.
-The first function is padding the different length into same length, while the other is remove different timestamp.
+To further support the categories, there are two functions to deal with different time lengths data: pad_different_category_time and remove_different_category_time.
+The first function is padding the different length to the same length, while the other is removing different timestamps.

 ```python